Turtles Ears – A Complete Overview

 The turtle’s sense of smell is rather acute, and there is even evidence to suggest that they use this sense to return to the same shore time after time to mate and lay eggs.

-Their sense of smell helps them navigate their environment, find food and even to identify mates.
+Turtles have a good sense of smell which aids them in navigating their environment, finding food, and identifying mates.
 Their sense of sight is also crucial to the turtle’s existence.

 A question many turtle keepers ask is “Can my turtle hear and respond to me?”